 Biography

-At UCLA Anderson, I teach Business Strategy, Field Experiments in Strategy (FEiSty) – a course I designed where my students run field experiments, as well as courses in different Executive Education programs.
+At UCLA Anderson, I teach Business Strategy and Field Experiments in Strategy (FEiSty) – a course I designed in which MBA student teams run field experiments with organizations – as well as courses in various Executive Education programs (e.g., on incentives and motivation, innovation, and other topics in strategy and leadership).

 At home, my four children keep me on my toes and smiling.
 Click here for a photo of 3/4 (it’s hard to get them all on one shot these days).
 I’m also a runner and founded the RunTheWorld community during the pandemic.